One of the most ambitious SEO campaigns ever.

 Or, “a team in Eastern Europe can’t possibly write X type of content.”

-It’s incredibly difficult to maintain the quality that drove the growth spurt while the growth is happening.
+After talking to or watching many founders of fast growing agencies, I’ve seen how incredibly difficult it is to maintain the quality that drove the growth spurt while the growth is happening.

 There are a few reasons: